-This recipe for flat bread is from the June issue of Martha Stewart Living.
-It's a delicious recipe, but like all flat breads, it doesn't keep well, so it must be consumed on the day it's made.
+This recipe for flatbread is a delicious recipe, but like all flat breads, it doesn't keep well so it must be consumed the day it's made.

 1 cup warm water